diegomarquez/side-scrolling-shooting-game/README.md

 	- Use LESS as a CSS preprocessor

 	- Save the bundles the current scene is using
-		- Object with all the bundle names and if they are currently in use or not
+		- Editor should hold an object with all the bundle names and if they are currently in use or not
 		- Add a dropdown to select which bundles the current scene should use
-		- Editor bundles should implement a method with all they TYPES they handle, so it is easy to destroy all those objects if the bundle is deselected
+		- Editor bundles should implement a method with all the TYPES they handle, so it is easy to destroy all those objects if the bundle is deselected
 		- The editor should have toogles to decide which bundles to use
 			- Turning a bundle on, creates it
 			- Turning it off should remove all the corresponding active and pooled game-objects
 				- Claim back all objects
 				- Remove them from the pools
-		- When a scene is loaded the pools are cleared and all the corresponding corresponding bundles call their create method
+		- When a scene is loaded the pools are cleared and all the corresponding bundles call their create method

 Web Site
   Update Basic instruction on how to get a project running